-Choosing an HDTV for your living room depends on two equally important factors: your budget and the size of the room.
-While your budget may ultimately be the deciding factor, the size of your TV should depend on how far you generally sit from the screen and how immersive you want your viewing experience to be.
+Choosing the right TV size for your living room depends on two important factors: your budget and the size of the room.
+While your budget may be the deciding factor, the size of your TV should depend on how far you sit from the screen and how immersive you want your viewing experience to be.
 Learn how to choose the best TV size for your home.

 Today's UHD TVs offer more detail, so you can sit closer than before without seeing the pixels.
 However, sitting too close will still cause eye strain.
 While it all boils down to personal preference, there is a simple formula that provides a good starting point:

 Viewing distance (in inches)/2 = recommended TV size.

 For example, if you usually sit 10 feet from the TV, that's 120 inches (10 feet x 12 inches).

 The screen size for you is 60 inches (and remember, that's the diagonal measurement of the screen).